jhach/bump-paper/content/posts/2023/Frequently Asked Questions about the Match Quality Index (MQI)/index.md

 # ref url [WWE]({{< ref "/tags/wwe" >}} "WWE")
 ---

-Frequently Asked Questions about the Match Quality Index (MQI)
+# Everything You Need to Know About the Match Quality Index (MQI)

-## What is the MQI?
+## What is the Match Quality Index (MQI)?

-The Match Quality Index (MQI) is a data-driven metric that evaluates the quality of professional wrestling matches.
-It takes into account three key factors: match rating and match duration as reported by [CAGEMATCH](https://www.cagematch.net/?ref=bumpxfeed.com), and WON rating.
+The **Match Quality Index (MQI)** is the ultimate tool for pro wrestling fans who want to separate the unforgettable bouts from the forgettable ones.
+It’s a data-driven metric that evaluates the quality of professional wrestling matches, blending the subjective and objective to create a holistic assessment.
+The MQI considers three key factors: **match rating**, **match duration** as reported by [CAGEMATCH](https://www.cagematch.net/?ref=bumpxfeed.com), and the **WON rating** (from [Wrestling Observer Newsletter](https://www.f4wonline.com/?ref=bumpxfeed.com)).

-The WON rating is a subjective measure of the quality of the match, based on the ratings from the [Wrestling Observer Newsletter](https://www.f4wonline.com/?ref=bumpxfeed.com), a newsletter that covers professional wrestling and mixed martial arts.
-The WON rating is based on the opinion of Dave Meltzer, the editor and publisher of the newsletter, who can rate the matches from 0 to 5 stars, with the possibility of adding a plus (+) or a minus (-) sign to indicate a slightly higher or lower rating.
-The WON rating is considered to be one of the most influential and respected ratings in the wrestling industry.

-## How is the MQI calculated?
+## How is the MQI Calculated?

-The MQI is calculated using the following formula:
+The **MQI** is crafted using a formula that ensures a balanced take on each match:
 ```
 MQI = (0.4 * Match Rating) + (0.2 * Match Duration) + (0.4 * WON Rating)
 ```
-Where:

-1. Match Rating: The average rating given to the match by fans on a scale of 1 to 10.
-2. Match Duration: The total length of the match in minutes.
-The minutes are rounded according to standard rules (ex: 18:50 will round up to 19 minutes).
-3. WON Rating: The rating given to the match by the Wrestling Observer Newsletter, on a scale of 0 to 5 stars.

-## What do the MQI scores mean?

-MQI scores can be interpreted as follows:

-* 9 or above: Exceptional match
-* 8 to 8.9: Very good match
-* 7 to 7.9: Good match
-* 6 to 6.9: Average match
-* 5 or below: Below average match

-## What are the benefits of using the MQI?

-The MQI provides several benefits, including:

-* A more objective way to evaluate match quality: The MQI is based on data rather than subjective opinions.
-* A way to identify the best matches to watch: Fans can use the MQI to prioritize matches that are likely to be memorable and enjoyable.
-* A way to track the quality of professional wrestling over time: The MQI can be used to track trends in match quality and identify how different factors, such as promotion, wrestlers, and booking, affect match quality.

-## Where can I find MQI scores?
-You can find the MQI scores for the matches from WWE, AEW, Impact, ROH, and more events on our blog, where we rank the matches from each event based on the MQI metric, and give you our recommendations on which ones to watch and which ones to skip.
-You can also find the match ratings, the match lengths, and the WON ratings for each match, as well as the sources and references for the data.

-## How can I use the MQI to make informed viewing choices?

-When choosing which matches to watch, fans can consider the following factors:

-* MQI score: A higher MQI score generally indicates a better match.
-* Match type: Some fans prefer certain types of matches, such as singles matches or tag team matches.
-* Wrestlers: Some fans prefer to watch matches featuring their favorite wrestlers.

-## Is the MQI a perfect metric?

-No, the MQI is not a perfect metric.
-There are some limitations to the metric, such as:

-* The subjectivity of match ratings.
-* The fact that match length does not always correlate with match quality.
-* However, the MQI is a valuable tool that can help fans make more informed decisions about which WWE matches to watch.

-## What are some other resources I can use to find good WWE matches to watch?

-In addition to using the MQI, you can also use the following resources to find good WWE matches to watch:

-* Online reviews and ratings.
-* Social media discussions.
-* WWE Network and Peacock.

-## Why the Match Quality Index (MQI) is a Reliable Tool for WWE Match Ratings

-In today's digital age, where information is readily available at our fingertips, consumers often rely on online reviews and ratings to make informed decisions about their purchases or experiences.
-Just as Google ratings have become an indispensable tool for evaluating products and services, the Match Quality Index (MQI) can serve as a valuable guide for discerning WWE fans.

-Similar to Google ratings, the MQI provides a consistent and objective measure of match quality, allowing fans to make informed choices about which matches to watch and which to skip.
-By combining the subjective element of match rating with the objective measure of match length, the MQI provides a more comprehensive assessment of a match's overall quality.

-Here are some key reasons why the MQI is a reliable tool for WWE match ratings:

-* Objectivity: The MQI incorporates an objective measure, match length, which provides a consistent basis for comparison across different matches.
-This objectivity helps to eliminate biases and ensures that ratings are not solely based on personal preferences or subjective factors.

-* Comprehensiveness: The MQI considers both the overall rating of a match and its duration, providing a more holistic assessment of its quality.
-This comprehensiveness ensures that fans are not misled by matches that receive high ratings but are relatively short or lack substance.

-* Consistency: The MQI utilizes a consistent formula, ensuring that ratings are calculated in a uniform manner.
-This consistency allows fans to compare ratings across different matches and platforms with confidence.

-* Relevance: The MQI is specifically designed to evaluate WWE matches, taking into account the unique characteristics and nuances of professional wrestling.
-This relevance ensures that ratings are tailored to the specific genre and fan base.

-* Evolving: The MQI is not a static metric; it can be adapted and refined as the landscape of professional wrestling evolves.
-This adaptability ensures that the MQI remains relevant and useful as the sport continues to change and develop.

-Just as Google ratings have become an invaluable tool for consumers, the Match Quality Index (MQI) can serve as a trusted guide for WWE fans.
-By utilizing the MQI, fans can confidently navigate the vast array of matches and make informed decisions about which ones to invest their time and energy in.

-I hope this FAQ has been helpful.
-If you have any other questions, please feel free to ask.
+Here's the breakdown:

+1. **Match Rating**: This is the average rating given by fans on a scale of 1 to 10.
+Think of it as the collective voice of the wrestling community.
+2. **Match Duration**: The total length of the match in minutes, rounded to the nearest whole number (e.g., 18:50 rounds up to 19).
+3. **WON Rating**: Dave Meltzer’s iconic rating scale, ranging from 0 to 5 stars, often sprinkled with a plus (+) or minus (-) for good measure.

+## What Do the MQI Scores Mean?

+Here’s how you can interpret **MQI scores**:

+* **9 or above**: Exceptional match.
+A must-watch for any wrestling fan.
+* **8 to 8.9**: Very good match.
+Definitely worth your time.
+* **7 to 7.9**: Good match.
+Solid entertainment value.
+* **6 to 6.9**: Average match.
+Watch if you have the time.
+* **5 or below**: Below average.
+Skip unless you’re a completist.

+## Why Should You Care About the MQI?

+The **MQI** is like the wrestling fan’s secret weapon, offering several game-changing benefits:

+* **Objective Match Evaluation**: MQI cuts through the noise with data-backed evaluations.
+* **Time-Saving**: Don’t waste hours on mediocre matches.
+MQI highlights the gems.
+* **Trend Tracking**: See how the quality of matches evolves over time, across promotions and eras.

+## Where Can You Find MQI Scores?

+Looking for MQI scores?
+We’ve got you covered.
+Our blog ranks matches from WWE, AEW, TNA Wrestling, NJPW, AJPW, GCW, ROH and more, giving you a curated list of must watch bouts based on their MQI scores.
+Plus, you’ll get access to match ratings, durations, WON ratings, and all the data you need to make informed viewing choices.

+## How Can You Use the MQI to Make Smart Viewing Choices?

+When you’re deciding which matches to watch, consider these factors:

+* **MQI Score**: The higher the score, the better the match.
+* **Match Type**: Singles, tag team, cage match?
+Pick your poison.
+* **Favorite Wrestlers**: Sometimes it’s all about who’s in the ring.

+## Is the MQI Flawless?

+Nothing’s perfect, and that includes the **MQI**.
+Here are some limitations:

+* **Subjectivity of Ratings**: Match ratings can vary widely depending on who’s watching.
+* **Length vs. Quality**: A longer match doesn’t always mean a better one.

+Even so, the MQI remains a valuable tool for fans who want to maximize their wrestling experience.

+## Additional Resources for Finding Great Matches

+Aside from the MQI, here are other ways to find the best WWE matches:

+* **Online Reviews and Ratings**: Get the scoop from fellow fans.
+* **Social Media Buzz**: Twitter, Reddit, you name it—see what people are talking about.
+* **Streaming Services**: WWE Network and Peacock have a vast library ready for you to explore.

+## Why the MQI is Your Go-To Tool for WWE Match Ratings

+In a world where ratings can make or break your next binge-watch, the **MQI** stands out as the go-to guide for WWE fans.
+Just as Google ratings help you pick the right restaurant or movie, the MQI helps you choose the best wrestling matches to watch.

+### Key Reasons the MQI is a Must-Use Tool:

+* **Objectivity**: By including match duration, MQI brings a level of objectivity that pure star ratings can’t match.
+* **Comprehensiveness**: The MQI looks at both the rating and the length, giving you the full picture.
+* **Consistency**: MQI uses a uniform formula, so you know what to expect every time.
+* **Relevance**: Tailored specifically for pro wrestling, the MQI understands the sport’s unique dynamics.
+* **Adaptability**: As wrestling evolves, so can the MQI, ensuring it remains a reliable tool.

+So why wouldn’t you use the MQI?
+Just like you wouldn’t skip checking Yelp before trying a new restaurant, don’t skip the MQI before diving into your next wrestling binge.

+If you’ve got more questions, don’t hesitate to ask.
+The world of wrestling is vast, and we’re here to help you navigate it with the MQI by your side.